Collegiate Sports Yorkdale.

 'FULL-TIME INSTALLER WANTED'

 What was this Installer job?
-I thought to myself.
-I had no idea, but maybe it was something I could do.
+I wondered.
+I had no idea, but maybe it was something that I could do.
 I summoned the store manager from the girl who was working at the courtesy desk on that afternoon.
-Little did I know on that afternoon just how much the girl at the courtesy desk would soon become a huge part of my life.
+Little did I know then just how much the girl at the courtesy desk would soon become a huge part of my life.

 However, it would not be that girl.